cataclysmbnteam/Cataclysm-BN/.github/CONTRIBUTING.md

 - [chris.beams.io](https://chris.beams.io/posts/git-commit/)
 - [help.github.com](https://help.github.com/articles/closing-issues-using-keywords/)

-#### Update your `master` branch
+#### Update your `upload` branch

-1. Make sure you have your `master` branch checked out.
+1. Make sure you have your `upload` branch checked out.

-        $ git checkout master
+        $ git checkout upload

-2. Pull the changes from the `upstream/master` branch.
+2. Pull the changes from the `upstream/upload` branch.

-        $ git pull --ff-only upstream master
+        $ git pull --ff-only upstream upload
-        # gets changes from "master" branch on the "upstream" remote
+        # gets changes from "upload" branch on the "upstream" remote

- * Note: If this gives you an error, it means you have committed directly to your local `master` branch.
+ * Note: If this gives you an error, it means you have committed directly to your local `upload` branch.
 [Click here for instructions on how to fix this issue](#why-does-git-pull---ff-only-result-in-an-error).

 #### Make your changes

-0. Update your `master` branch, if you haven't already.
+0. Update your `upload` branch, if you haven't already.

 1. For each new feature or bug fix, create a new branch.